How LLC Owners Save on Taxes in 2026

 SALT Cap Sunset and Legislative Outlook

-The TCJA SALT cap of $10,000 was originally set to expire after 2025.
+The TCJA SALT cap of $10,000 was originally set to are now permanent under OBBBA (P.L.
+119-21).
 Under current law as of 2026, the cap has been extended.
 Legislative proposals to raise or eliminate the cap have been introduced in Congress but have not been enacted.
 Taxpayers in high-tax states should plan conservatively around the $10,000 cap remaining in place and maximize the PTE election workaround where available.

 Frequently Asked Questions